 Bryant is still looking toward the future.
 He has three battery-recycling plants planned for the coming year, and eventually every battery-manufacturing site could incorporate an MSX recycling plant.
 “All of this is the culmination of hard work, financial support, research and playing around with what will work,” Bryant says.

-He returned to SMU Cox this spring to talk about his success with students in Bullock’s classes.
+He visited SMU Cox this spring as a guest speaker to talk about his success with students in Bullock’s classes.
 While his technology may be focused on the future, Bryant is eager to share his experiences with students where he set his career in motion.

 “I owe SMU a lot.
 I met my wife there through the Cox School, I made all my lifelong friends there and Dallas has been so supportive,” Bryant says.
 “SMU is a great playground for learning.”